Skvezi/NUET-SCORE-calculator/README.md

 This code estimates score for each problem (multiple choice question) in the test based on test takers perfomance.

 It receives excel table (preferrebly from Google Form, or it need to be adjust to Google Form format).
 You should select as a type "Table" only answers without any variable name column/row.
-(In code the table is caled Kisekinomock, you can replace all of them).
-Then, there should be column of all only answers, 1 row table, import it (rename to RightAnswers).
+(In code the table is caled Kisekinomock, you can replace it).
+Then, there should be row of all only answers, 1 row table, import it (rename to RightAnswers).
 That's it.
 Run code.
 After some time you will recieve, the strings:
 Total math = x
 Total crit = y